 The importance of setting prices depends on the specific product and on the specific individual.
 Some shoppers are very price conscious.
 Others want convenience and knowledgeable sales personnel.
 Because of these variations, you need to learn about your customers' desires in relation to different products.
 Having sales personnel seek feedback from shoppers is a good starting point.

-2. Are set prices based on estimates of the number of units that consumers will demand at various price levels?
+2. Are set prices (retail markup) based on estimates of the number of units that consumers will demand at various price levels?

 Demand-orientated pricing such as this is superior to cost-orientated pricing.
 In the cost approach, a predetermined amount is added to the cost of the merchandise, whereas the demand approach considers what consumers are willing to pay.